Internal Controls - University Funds (April 25, 1996)

 The intent of this action is to establish sufficient separation of responsibilities so that one individual does not have complete authority over all aspects of the procurement, receipt, and payment for goods and services.
-The result will be to more fully protect the assets of the College and its departments.
+The result will be to more fully protect the assets of the university and its departments.

-Please contact [[eabrum, Bert Brummer]], Assistant Vice President, Financial Operations, if you have any questions regarding this guidance.
+Please contact [[mtodell, Melanie O'Dell]], Assistant Vice President, Financial Operations, if you have any questions regarding this guidance.
 Thank you for your support of the university and its efforts to protect its financial assets.